tenten265/comp2850-hci-starter/assessment/submission-template.md

 "Thank you for participating in my HCI evaluation.
 This will take about 15 minutes.
 I'm testing my task management interface, not you.
 There are no right or wrong answers."

 **Rights**:
-- [ ] "Your participation is voluntary.
+- [X] "Your participation is voluntary.
 You can stop at any time without giving a reason."
-- [ ] "Your data will be anonymous.
+- [X] "Your data will be anonymous.
 I'll use a code (like P1) instead of your name."
-- [ ] "I may take screenshots and notes.
+- [X] "I may take screenshots and notes.
 I'll remove any identifying information."
-- [ ] "Do you consent to participate?"
+- [X] "Do you consent to participate?"
 [Wait for verbal yes]

-**Recorded consent timestamp**: [e.g., "P1 consented 22/11/2025 14:05"]
+**Recorded consent timestamp**: P1 consented 2025-11-19 14:06

 ---